IBS?

 Understanding the Nature of IBS

-To effectively manage IBS, it is helpful to understand what it is not.
-Based on clinical understanding:
+To support the management of IBS, it is helpful to understand what it is not.
+Based on current clinical understanding:

 And it is not your fault.